 5. Beyond Face and Guānxi: Normative Concepts and Foundational Values of Traditional Chinese Ethics

-Robert Shanklin is a Lecturer in the Philosophy Department at Santa Clara University.
-His teaching and publications include Chinese philosophy, business ethics, aesthetics and philosophy of language.
+Robert Shanklin is Senior Lecturer in the Philosophy Department at Santa Clara University.
+His teaching and publications include Chinese philosophy, business ethics, aesthetics, and philosophy of language.
 He has advised firms based in Silicon Valley and elsewhere on business ethics and China.

 "Well-researched, lucidly written, and bristling with insights, A China Business Primer offers a clear and effective practical guide to help contemporary Westerners navigate the uncharted waters of ethical practices, norms, and expectations in the Chinese business world." - Philip J. Ivanhoe, Chair of the Department of East Asian Languages and Cultures, Georgetown University, USA

 "All of us who engage with contemporary China—in business, academia, and NGOs—encounter a world of references deeply held by our Chinese counterparts.
 This book arms you with those cultural/historical touchstones, and illuminates the Chinese approach to ethics (and how it differs from Western thinking).
 Up to date and essential knowledge for building your credibility and ethical fluency in today’s China." — David Youtz, President, Yale-China Association, USA